 Take A Light Weatherproof Jacket To Cuba

-Ideally you’d want something that rolls up quite small but is capable of blocking both wind and rain.
-Finding yourself stuck in a cold breeze or worse yet, a cold breeze with torrential rain can be unpleasant.
+Ideally, you’d want something that rolls up quite small, but is capable of blocking both wind and rain.
+Finding yourself stuck in a cold breeze or worse yet, a cold breeze with torrential rain, can be very unpleasant.

-I also carry with me a couple of light denim shirts that I can wear like a very light jacket in Cuba.
-These help cover my upper body from the harsh Caribbean sun during the day.
-And for slightly cooler evenings they keep some of the cool sea breeze off me.
+I also carry a couple of light denim shirts with me, that I can wear like a very light jacket.
+These help cover my upper body, from the harsh Caribbean sun during the day.
+And for slightly cooler evenings, they keep some of the cool sea breeze off me.

 Other Miscellaneous Products (Junk You Don’t Need)

 Various websites recommend taking a lot of random junk.
 Fancy filter straws and the like.
-But I have never needed these or found a use for them in Cuba.
+But I have never needed these and I have never found a use for them in Cuba.

 The prepaid travel SIM cards wont work with La Nave or Mandao.
 Two of the most important mobile applications that you will need in Cuba.
-For how to get a local Cuban phone number see our guide.
+For how to get a local Cuban phone number, read my guide.